• Home

 Dayton • 937-512-2253

-The Sinclair Community College Art Galleries promote the development of professional and student artists and serve as an educational resource for the entire community.
+The Sinclair College Art Galleries promote the development of professional and student artists and serve as an educational resource for the entire community.
 The mission of the gallery program is to advocate and encourage the practice and appreciation of the various forms, media, and artistic expressions open to the contemporary artist and viewer.

 Springfield Museum of Art